ferdouszihad/Mr.-Typescript/notes/m2-advance.md

 - Create Function that make Dynamic Array
 - Careate Function that make Dynamic Tuple
 - Create Function that make dynamic object

+## 2-6: Constraints in typescript

+- what is contraints
+- Why use constraints
+- How to use contstrains
+- use of extends in constrains